Juanledesmaa/Recipe-Finder/README.md

 ## TODO:
 * Fill This Readme.
-* Pull To refresh.
 * Unit tests for all business logic.
-* Handle edge cases.
-1. Malformed Recipe.
-2. Empty Recipes List.
-* Search bar above to filter recipes.
+10%
 * Fav button, probably trading this one off.
 * Offline support?
 Possible trade-off.
-* Refine UI for slow connections
+* Refine UI for slow connections.
+Shimmering maybe?
-* App Icon
 * Beatiful App Screenshots

 ### Summary: Include screen shots or a video of your app highlighting its features